-L.A. is filled with hidden gems to discover and explore, but we tend to overlook the obvious spots without realizing that some of the best the city has to offer, is hiding in plain sight.
+Los Angeles is filled with hidden gems to discover and explore, but we tend to overlook the obvious spots without realizing that some of the best the city has to offer, is hiding in plain sight.
 At these spots, you’ll find a diverse mix of both locals and tourists from all walks of life just going about their business.
-While most Angelenos would usually steer clear of these attractions, they tend to hold unique aspects which made them iconic in the first place.
-Here are all the essential things to do in Los Angeles at least once.
+Here are all the essential things to do in Los Angeles at least once!

 Browse around 2,000 works of art, all housed in this groundbreaking building.
 The Broad is considered to have the world’s best collections of contemporary and postwar art and constantly brings in renowned contemporary artists for temporary exhibitions every few months.